HaoranZhuExplorer/AD-L-JEPA-Release/README.md

 Timelines:
 - [x] Initial commit
 - [x] Source code release by the end of January 2025
-- [ ] Make code more organized and release pretrained models by Nov 17th.
+- [ ] Make code more organized and release pretrained models by Nov 17th (Sorry for 1 day's delay, I don't want to work on Sunday today:-) ).

 If this paper is helpful for you, you may consider cite it via: